 · Meeting professional obligations, particularly related to informed consent and liability insurance

-SELF-ASSESSMENT FOR SYMPTOMS OF COVID-19: FOR PATIENTS & THERAPISTS
+SELF-ASSESSMENT FOR SYMPTOMS OF COMMUNICABLE DISEASE: FOR PATIENTS & THERAPISTS

 PRE-SCREENING / PRIOR TO ARRIVAL